‘The Woman Who Knows Who She Is’: Conservative Motherhood and the Politics of the ‘Home’

 If you would like to contribute, send a short abstract of max.
 200 words to the editors at: hcagrads@hca.uni-heidelberg.de.

-Contributions will be accepted on a rolling basis.
 For more information, visit our author guidelines.